ZuGeYunQian/SEA-GNN/README.md

 ```

 ## Misc
-The implemention is based on [Microsoft Recommender](https://github.com/microsoft/recommenders).
+The implementation is based on [Microsoft Recommender](https://github.com/microsoft/recommenders).